Megter/alx-low_level_programming/README.md

-this is a repository on C Programming Language
+this is my more functions nested loops